gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 3.  `srun -p tue.build.q -N1 -n1 -c8 -t 1-0 --pty bash`
 4. Search for available easyconfig files: `eb -S {software}`
-5. Copy the name of the desired easyconfig file if you want to edit the file and place it in de easyconfigs directory and GIT. `eb --copy-ec {easyconfig}`
+5. Copy the name of the desired easyconfig file if you want to edit the file and place it in de easyconfigs directory and GIT.
+    `eb --copy-ec {easyconfig}` copies the easyconfig file to the current directory
 5. Switch EasyBuild env to production: `eb_env prod` If you get "WARNING: Did not unuse ...", repeat the command until it succeeds.
 This should take about 3 tries.
 6. Dry-run build: `eb -Dr {easyconfig}`
 7. Build and install: `eb -r {easyconfig} --parallel=8`
+8. Add the easyconfig file `{easyconfig}` to the `~easybuild/easyconfig` directory and commit to GIT

 Fixes and workarounds: